Biography and Education

 Sally Howell is director of the Center for Arab American Studies and associate professor of history at UM-Dearborn.
 She received her Ph.D. from the American Culture Program at University of Michigan in 2009.
 Her books include Citizenship and Crisis: Arab Detroit After 9/11 (2009, Russell Sage Foundation Press), Arab Detroit 9/11: Life in the Terror Decade (2011, Wayne State University Press), and Old Islam in Detroit: Rediscovering the Muslim American Past (2014, Oxford University Press).
-Howell is currently completing a book entitled Halal Metropolis: Mosques, Markets, and Neighborhood Development which explores the mutual constitution of local publics and religious minorities across the urban and suburban landscape of Detroit.
+Howell is currently a curator for the Halal Metropolis exhibition series exploring the politics and aesthetics of Muslim visibility in Detroit.

 Old Islam in Detroit: Rediscovering the Muslim American Past.
 New York: Oxford University Press, 2014